FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 - **Instruction**: instruction is an executed operation command, including blockchain status inquiry and contracts deployment and calling.
 And some of the instructions call the JSON-RPC interface, so they have same name as the JSON-RPC interface.
 **Use suggestions: instructions can be completed using the tab key, and support for displaying historical input commands by pressing the up and down keys.**

 - **Parameters related to the instruction**: parameters required by instruction call interface.
 Instructions to parameters and parameters to parameters are separated by spaces.
-The paramenters name same as JSON-RPC interface and the explanation of getting information field can be refered to [JSON-RPC API](../api.md).
+The parameters name same as JSON-RPC interface and the explanation of getting information field can be referred to [JSON-RPC API](../api.md).

 ### Common command link:
 #### Contract related commands